mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/known-limitations/index.md

 # Known Edge-LB issues

 * The steps provided in the DC/OS web interface to uninstall Edge-LB are incorrect.
-Follow the steps in [Uninstall](/services/edge-lb/1.2/uninstalling/) to uninstall Edge-LB. %%% this must be fixed prior to merging to Production!!!
+Follow the steps in [Uninstall](/services/edge-lb/1.5/uninstalling/) to uninstall Edge-LB.

 * If you attempt to configure a pool with invalid constraints, the pool will not be created properly and will not respect pool deletion.
 To address this issue, you must manually remove the pool and recreate it.